China–Kazakhstan relations: Migration

 Since 2000 the number of Chinese immigrants in Kazakhstan has increased significantly.
 According to a 2010 study, 68% of Kazakhs said they lived alongside Chinese citizens in their cities; 56% thought there were not that many Chinese, while 36% thought there were many.
 Most thought that the Chinese were there to find jobs (57%) and do business (49%).
 A smaller number thought they were there for other purposes, including marriage (8%), acquisition of citizenship (6%), and acquisition of property (4%).
 Tensions over Chinese workers in Kazakhstan have sometimes led to protests.

-Kazakhstan has more than 100,000 Donggan people who fled from Xi'an, Shaanxi province more than 100 years ago.
-After the Chinese economic reform, they went to Xinjiang to do trade and imported technology from Xi'an to develop Kazakhstan's economy.
+Kazakhstan has more than 100,000 to 200,000 Dungan people who fled from Xi'an, Gansu, Shaanxi and Ningxia more than 100 years ago.
+After the reform and opening up, they went to Xinjiang to do trade and imported technology from Xi'an to develop Kazakhstan's economy.
 As for Kazakhs in China, most live in northern Xinjiang, with a smaller number in Gansu and Qinghai.
 According to data from mid-2014, China has nearly 8,000 Kazakh students, and Kazakhstan also has Chinese students.

-With more ethnic Kazakhs in China persecuted and imprisoned in Xinjiang internment camps as of August 2020, many have fled from places like the Ili Kazakh Autonomous Prefecture into neighboring Kazakhstan.

 In May 2023, the countries agreed to create a visa-free regime to each other.
 In October 2023, Kazakhstan signed an agreement with China to crackdown on dual citizenship.
 Dual citizenship is forbidden by both nations but loopholes were previously used by Chinese nationals primarily from Xinjiang to flee to Kazakhstan.
 The agreements allows Kazakh and Chinese authorities to exchange information on citizens, including name, date and place of birth, photograph, identification issuing authority, citizenship status, exit and entry records, and whether a person had terminated their citizenship in the other country when they gained citizenship of another.